Policies & Procedures

 - Dispose of all trash in trash receptacles located in tailgating areas or pack it out.
 The disposal of grease, hot coals or hazardous materials onto the grounds or into storm drains is prohibited.

-- The sale of food and/or beverage, or any other product is not prohibited.
+- The sale of food and/or beverage, or any other product is prohibited.
 Commercial activity or solicitations are not allowed on campus.
 Please contact the University of Missouri Business Services Department at (573) 882-7254 for more information, or fill out the Approval to Distribute form.

 - Do not remove or move any barricades, barrels or other traffic control devices.
 All signs and instruction for parking lots must be obeyed.